LC-Linkous/multi_glods_python/README.md

    3) func_F.py - contains a function with the objective function.
    4) graph.py - contains a script to graph the function for visualization.

+Other multi-objective functions can be applied to this project by following the same format (and several have been collected into a compatible library, and will be released in a separate repo)

 <p align="center">
         <img src="https://github.com/LC-Linkous/multi_glods_python/blob/multi_glods_antennaCAT/media/himmelblau_plots.png" alt="Himmelblau function" height="250">